• Skip to primary navigation

 Instructions

-• In the mixer bowl, add in the sour cream and melted butter.
+- In the mixer bowl, add in the sour cream, melted butter, and yeast mixture.
 Mix for 30 seconds on medium speed, until mixed.

 Video